Toskan4134/LethalRegeneration/README.md

 ### Regeneration As Upgrade

 -   **Default Value**: False
--   **Description**: If the value is true, in order to regenerate life you must buy a ship upgrade.
+-   **Description**: If the value is true, in order to regenerate health you must buy a ship upgrade.
 -   **Valid Values**: True or False

 ### Upgrade Price